About Mary Jo

 I live in the beautiful Rocky Mountains of Colorado, married to Joe, my high school sweetheart.
-I am a retired Spanish teacher with a Master’s degree in Education, and a passion for cooking…but that’s not why you’re reading this…
+I have a Master’s degree in Education and spent three wonderful decades in public education.
+I have a passion for cooking and the solitude of mountain living…but that’s not why you’re reading this…

 Since age four, with my first remembered dream, I have had a steady and close relationship with my dreams, recording them, trying to understand them, intensely studying all dream-related material.
-And it may seem odd but in my early twenties I had a knowing I would have to wait for my sixties for my heart’s work to show up.
-So I spent the next forty years doing my inner work, studying many paths, learning what I could on my own, practicing meditation, always with an eye to my dreams, continuing to record them, thousands of them, not knowing what they meant but trusting that they were trying to communicate something.
+And it may seem odd but in my early twenties, during a deep meditation, I had a knowing I would have to wait for my sixties for my heart’s work to show up.
+So I spent the next forty plus years doing my inner work, studying many paths, learning what I could on my own, practicing meditation, always with an eye to my dreams, continuing to record them, thousands of them, not knowing what they meant but trusting that they were trying to communicate something.

 Association of Dreamwork Practitioners

 All roads have led me here, to working with dreams…muddy roads and sun-filled roads.
 Roads that included wonderful relationships, painful relationships, stage 4 breast cancer, deep love and deep loss.
 Working with dreams contains all this and more…it is a road that descends to the soul self, that helps us repair and return to our forgotten capacity and our forgotten potency…to be with and feel everything…our love/pain, our joy/sorrow, our fear/vulnerability…and to be in the world and in our relationships from this place of wholeness.